preaction/Statocles/site/docs/theme/index.markdown

 * `<%%= ... %>` writes the result of the `...` expression
 * `%` on the beginning of a line means the rest of the line is Perl code

-XXX Add some examples

 The rest of this guide will walk through creating a theme from scratch using Statocles's template syntax.
 The result of this guide is the `tutorial` theme, bundled with Statocles.

 ## Create a Blog Post Template